Mohs Surgery Frequently Asked Questions

 All surgical procedures have the potential for some degree of visible scarring.
 The appearance of the post-Mohs procedure scar depends on various factors including the location and size of the final surgical defect, the patient’s individual skin characteristics, and available reconstruction options.

-A benefit of the tissue-sparing nature of the Mohs technique is to produce the minimum possible surgical defect, thus benefitting the resultant scar.
+A benefit of the tissue-sparing nature of the Mohs technique is to produce the minimum possible surgical defect, thus benefiting the resultant scar.
 The procedure may allow for smaller and less noticeable scars than other skin cancer removal options.

 The Mohs surgeon may be able incorporate suture lines into the patient’s natural skin lines and folds.
 Most scars improve in appearance naturally over time, and future scar revision techniques may employed if necessary.